Life (or is it Death?) continues at Wisdom Court. I hope you enjoy the first short story…

 I am blameless.

 “You’re kidding me.”
 Andrea Bellamy held her cup of coffee halfway to her mouth and stared at Eve in amazement.
 Sun spearing through the Wisdom Court kitchen window kindled red strands in her chestnut hair.
-Her clever eyes narrowed behind her reading glasses.
+Her clever eyes narrowed behind her glasses.
 “What, she wanted to correct the record?”

 “I guess.”
 Eve forgot Aura Lee had refilled her cup and took a large gulp of coffee, burning her mouth.
 “Ouch.”
 She got up for a glass of water, sidestepping the back door swinging open from the back porch.